gto481/nginx-plus-dashboard/README.md

 ## Deployment

-To deploy this project run
+To deploy this project run (on Ubuntu 22.04)

 ```bash
 On Grafana Host